ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/API/Interactables/Grab/Action/GrabInteractableFollowAction.md

 #### FollowRigidbodyForceRotateModifier

-The FollowModifier to rotate by applying a force to the rigidbody.
+The FollowModifier to rotate by applying a force to the Rigidbody.

 ##### Declaration